imagineLife/big-site/content/node/child_processes/intro.md

 This does not spawn a shell.
 This streams data to the parent process via eventEmitter events.
 There is no limit to the data that can be streamed to the parent process.

+#### Fork
+Fork is like spawn.
+Fork spawns node processes.
+Fork, maybe as the most unique approach to child processes, includes the `send` method to pass daa from the parent process to the forked process.

 ## Programs, Processes, and Threads
 Thanks to [bytebytego](https://www.youtube.com/watch?v=4rLW7zg21gI) for a great rundown of this -